mitchlltbean/weatherappMTB/README.md

 # Description

-This project is designed to have the ability to search an employee among many employees based on there information.
+This project is designed to have the ability to search for weather information on a particular city.

 # Install